Flesch Reading Ease Score: Complete Guide to Readability

 - Break long sentences into two or three shorter ones

-- Vary sentence length for rhythm
+- Vary sentence length for rhythm (this one's short)

 Use Simpler Words